DeNederlandscheBank/nifigator/docs/05_using a NifVector graph.md

     name: python3
 ---

-# Introduction to NifVector graphs
+# NifVector graphs

+## Introduction

-The NifVectors contained in the NifVector Graph are vectors defined by words and phrases (multiwords) and the contexts in which these words and phrases occur in a document corpus.
+A NifVector graph is a network of phrases and contexts in which they occur in a document set (in Nif).
+It can be used as if it were a language model.

+From a Nifvector graph you can derive phrase (multiwords) and context vectors with their frequencies in the document set.
 The main difference to traditional word vector embeddings is that no dimensionality reduction is applied; and there is no model created with real-valued vector embeddings.
-Instead, the NifVectors consist of the original sets of the contexts in which phrases occur.
-They are derived directly from the corpus itself without any transformation.
-This enables to obtain some understanding about why certain word are found to be close to each other.
+Instead, the NifVectors are derived directly from the corpus itself without any transformation.

+The phrase and context vectors can be used for word and sentence similarities, and for search engines.
+They can also be combined to create a vector that is a representation of the phrase with the context in which it occurs.

 ```python
 import os, sys, logging